China warns Hong Kong protesters that punishment is coming

 During an earlier 79-day round of protests in 2014 demanding direct elections for Hong Kong’s chief executive, police announced around 1,000 arrests.
 Eight leaders of the 2014 movement were sentenced this year to up to 16 months in prison on charges of public nuisance offenses, in what critics called an apparent effort to intimidate other activists.

 Bodeen reported from Beijing.
-Associated Press writer Sylvia Hui in London contributed to this report.
+Associated Press writers Sylvia Hui in London and Sally Ho in Seattle contributed to this report.